 The general fund budget for the fiscal year ended June 30, 2018, was developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
-Actual expenditures were approximately equal to what was originally anticipated.
-Refer to the Budgetary Comparison Schedule for additional information.
+Actual revenues were more than what was originally anticipated.